winsonluk/reffit/README.md

 Furthermore, users who mention the plural form of multiword product category keywords, such as "arm warmers", "laptop sleeves", or "hand sanitizers", are likely to be seeking a suggestions for a particular item within such category.

-A comment's subreddit, proportion of suggestive keywords, and mentions of general products can together give us a coherent interpretation of the user's tendency to purchase.
+A comment's subreddit, proportion of suggestive keywords, and mentions of general products can together give us a coherent presumption towards the user's tendency to purchase.